GLIMS-RGI/lake_terminating/essd/README.md

 ![](figures/Fig5_AreaDistribution.png)
-**Fig. 5**: (a) Number of glaciers per size category (log), for all glaciers in RGI7, and for each lake-terminating level. (b) Fraction of glaciers per size category (log),for all glaciers in RGI7, and for each lake-terminating level. (c) Relative area of lake-terminating glaciers per RGI region.
+**Fig. 5**: (a) Number of glaciers per size category (log), for all glaciers in RGI7, and for each lake-terminating category. (b) Fraction of glaciers per size category (log),for all glaciers in RGI7, and for each lake-terminating category. (c) Relative area of lake-terminating glaciers per RGI region.
 Bars are labeled with the total area (in km²) of lake-terminating glaciers for each region.